 The firm will sell 855,000 shares of its common stock to three investors.
 It will also sell warrants to the same investors.

-The company said it will use the proceeds for working capital, repayment of indebtedness, and general corporate purposes.
+The company said it plans to use the proceeds of the offering for general corporate purposes.